ldsouza13/MEDICARE.github.io/README.md

 **Setting up the Environment:**

-Libraries to install and import:
+The below libraries need to be installed and imported using Python3.0 or higher:

   import numpy as np